Cookadle/cart253/frogfrogfrog/README.md

 -Pixel Art Frog: Cookadle (me)

-- Inspiration for organisation of files
+- Inspiration for organisation of files (will be worked on soon)
 - https://github.com/Dajuuu/2D-Platformer-p5

 -Clicker game ressources:(structure+code was taken )